 Now, when planning a trip to Yellowstone, there are a lot of questions to address.
 We’re covering all of the most commonly asked questions at the bottom of this post in our FAQ section.

 If not, keep reading for our recommended route throughout the park!

 The Best Yellowstone Road Trip Route

 Looking at the map, you’ll discover that the main roads make a figure 8 shape.
 In this post, we’re going to split up two days in Yellowstone and take on one ‘ring’ each day.

 On the first day, we’ll cover the south ring road.
 This one includes the most famous Yellowstone attractions, including Old Faithful, Grand Prismatic, and The Grand Canyon of The Yellowstone.
 On the second day, we’ll cover the north ring road.
 This day includes a lot more wilderness, a bit more driving, and more opportunities to get outside and take a few trails.

 Below, you’ll see a graphic of our Yellowstone road trip route.
 We’re going to go in-depth on all the awesome things you can see with only two or three days in Yellowstone.
 Let’s begin!

 Psst, want to make your trip even easier?
 Try downloading the app The Dyrt for their trip planner feature.
 You can set your route and waypoints, and it will find you the best campground and gas stops along your Yellowstone road trip route!
-Get 10% off your subscription with our code MANDAGIES.
+Try their pro membership free for 90-days when using our code MANDAGIES90!